-Stouts are a type of ale brewed with a lot of the same components as other beers such as yeast and hops.
+Stouts are a type of ale brewed with many of the same components as other beers (e.g. yeast and hops).
 However, the distinguishing factor is that stouts feature more roasted malts than other brews typically do.
 There’s a range of flavors these malts have to offer, like caramel, chocolate, coffee, and more.
 Here’s our list of top stout beers ranked by availability to help you introduce yourself to the dark side of craft beer.
-If you don’t have much experience with stouts, fret not, you may begin with a pint of one of these.
+If you don’t have much experience with stouts, fret not, and begin with a pint of one of these crowd-pleasers.

 Pairing: This stout pairs best with chocolate bread pudding, pork tenderloin, and glazed butternut squash